COVID In Denver: Rules Change To Allow For Late Alcohol Delivery

 Comments

-DENVER (CBS4) – Denverites can now get alcohol delivered from restaurants beyond their closing time.
+DENVER (CBS4) – Denver residents can now get alcohol delivered from restaurants beyond their closing time.
 Right now, under coronavirus restrictions, restaurants must close their doors by 8 p.m.

 Starting Wednesday, the city’s Department of Public Health and Environment will allow those restaurants to deliver until 2 a.m.
 Liquor stores can also stay open and deliver alcohol until midnight, two hours later than previous rules.